themeteorchef/writing-an-api/writing-an-api.md

 #### API
 When it comes to software development, `API`—or, Application Programming Interface—is generally acknowledged as the methods, functions, or data that an application exposes for other software to use.
 This makes it possible for applications to work together without requiring direct collaboration between any two development teams.

-In the context of this recipe, API will refer to the URLs that developers can use to retrieve, create, update, and delete data in our application.
+In the context of this recipe, `API` will refer to the data and functions developers can access in our application via URLs or endpoints.

 #### Endpoint
 An `endpoint` is the URL that developers use to gain access to data or functionality in our application.
 For example, `http://website.com/api/v1/pizzas/toppings.json` is an endpoint that will return data, while `http://website.com/api/v1/pizzas/update` is an endpoint that can access functionality to update a pizza.
 If this is confusing, don't worry, it will make sense when we implement our own API later on.